-Grenfell campus has adopted several types of emergency exercises to train emergency personnel and to test the effectiveness of emergency plans and the associated response capability.
-In addition to drills, a Q&A, tabletop or practical exercise will take place each year.
+The St. John's campus has adopted several types of emergency exercises to train emergency personnel and to test the effectiveness of emergency plans and the associated response capability.
+In addition to drills, a Q&A or tabletop exercise will take place each year.

 - Q&A Exercise: an informal discussion exercise, designed to orient the participants to new or updated plans, policies or procedures. - Table Top Exercise: an activity in which the selected participants gather together to discuss a simulated emergency.
-The focus is on examination and discussion of problems with resolution. - Practical Exercise: an activity in which a mock exercise is carried out to test emergency procedures and involves applicable groups in the community.
+The focus is on examination and discussion of problems with resolution.

-All exercises will be evaluated by representatives of Facilities Management or an appointed evaluator.
+All exercises will be evaluated by representatives of the OCRO.
 Any observations or feedback requiring action will be noted and presented to the WHSC or applicable University department to be actioned.